Hollywood comes home in luxe media rooms

-You know what would have made Shakespeare in Love’s infamous 1999 Best Picture win over Saving Private Ryan even better?
-If the collective applause and subtle gasps of dismay had been amplified with perfectly designed acoustics in a well-thought-out and properly lit room, with every crinkle on Harrison Ford’s envelope and expression magnified for all to see.
+You know what would have made the infamous incorrect announcement of La La Land as Best Picture at the 2017 Oscars even better?
+If the collective gasps and screams when the real winner was announced had been amplified with perfectly designed acoustics in a well-thought-out and properly lit room, with every crinkle on Warren Beatty’s envelope and expression magnified for all to see.
 Well, maybe not all to see.
 But at least for your friend who–in reality–got stuck on the side-facing couch watching the Oscars at a gradually diminishing angle.
 Or your sister dealing with the weird glare from the lamp over the dining room table.
 Or your mom in the kitchen, squinting around a corner while she waited for the two-second sweet spot between the last few pops of popcorn.
-And missed the announcement completely.
+And missed the moment completely.

 These days, a living room isn’t just a place to entertain guests—it’s a place to be entertained.
 So forget that extra square footage in the master bedroom.
 Think of, instead, where people really like to gather to play the latest game, watch the newest show, or settle down for some Netflix on a screen that puts laptops to shame.
 In that case, a media room or theater room might be just the thing for a home in the modern age, and both come with their own unique specifications.